 - the plan helps the person to be part of a community of their choosing and helps the community to welcome them

 - the plan puts into action what a person wants for their life and keeps on listening - the plan remains 'live'

 In England, Scotland and Wales, policies and legislation since 2001 have led to the adoption of person-centred planning by all local authorities.
 In Northern Ireland, all and Social Care Trusts are expected to start moving towards this way of working by 2015.

 Person-centred thinking is as important as the planning.
 It means that support staff hold person-centred values, and a belief that a person must have control in areas such as who supports them, what they do with their day, being listened to, and making decisions about their lives.

 All these styles of planning require a trained person, called a person-centred planning facilitator, to support the process.
 These are skilled people who involve everyone in the person's life in their 'relationship circle'.
 They also encourage and support the individual to take control of their own plan.
 They are very creative in their methods and have extensive knowledge of advocacy, working with families, finance, housing issues and how to develop better support for people.

-Person-centred planning is based around the individual and is ideal for people with autism and Asperger syndrome.
+Person-centred planning is based around the individual and is ideal for people on the autism spectrum.
 Planning tools may need to be adapted and terminology often needs to be changed so that it can be understood by the person.
 It is essential that the person’s preferred ways of communicating are taken into account so that they can play a full part in the planning process.